Ireland West Airport: Development since the 2000s

 In 2013, Ryanair launched a weekly summer route to Málaga on Thursdays.
 Aer Lingus Regional, which took over the Birmingham route operating a daily service using ATR 72s ended service on 26 October.
 Flybe began four-times-weekly flights on the route on 27 October.
 On 31 October 2013, in response to the scrapping of the Irish travel tax, Ryanair unveiled three new routes from Knock to Glasgow-Prestwick, Kaunas and Eindhoven.
 However, these routes had all been withdrawn by the fourth quarter of 2014.

-On 16 August 2015, Aer Lingus operated its first transatlantic flight into the airport when carrying members of the Archdiocese of New York, alongside Timothy Cardinal Dolan, Archbishop of New York.
-Cardinal Dolan subsequently opened the National Novena the following week after a tour around the entire island (all thirty-two counties).
-The aircraft used for the flight was a Boeing 757-200.

 It was announced in November 2017 that €15 million would be invested in improving and upgrading the airport in 2018 and 2019, to coincide with strong passenger growth.
 These plans include upgrading of car parks, passenger facilities, the terminal and resurfacing of the runway.

-On Thursday 20 February 2020, the first Airbus A380 (F-HPJB) to be retired by Air France arrived from Dresden, Germany, for scrapping.
-The A380 was only ten years old.

 Government assistance

-The building of the airport was primarily financed by Government grants totaling £9.858 million.
-The completion of the airport was funded by a £1.3 million grant from the European Union, payable on condition that the airport developers provided an equal sum from their own resources.
+The building of the airport was primarily financed by Government grants totaling IR£9.858 million.
+The completion of the airport was funded by a IR£1.3 million grant from the European Union, payable on condition that the airport developers provided an equal sum from their own resources.

 On 21 February 2007, the Government of Ireland announced that it was making a €27 million capital grant.
 The airport stated that it would continue the implementation of its €46 million infrastructural investment programme with over €20 million of spend anticipated for 2008.
 Work commenced on a number of significant civil and building projects in this year.
-A€5.5 million extension to the terminal building was completed in April 2009.
+A €5.5 million extension to the terminal building was completed in April 2009.
 The implementation of Category II Instrument Landing System (CAT II ILS) on runway 27, to enhance reliability in low visibility, has been completed and approved.
 An extension to the Runway End Safety Areas (RESAs) and runway turnpad was completed in March 2009.

 Departing passengers aged 12 years and over pay a "Development Fee" of €10.
-The fee is a critical contributor to the ongoing sustainability of the airport and provides a vital funding source to support the ongoing development works of the airport.
+The fee is a critical contribution to the ongoing sustainability of the airport and provides a vital funding source to support the ongoing development works of the airport.

 In 2005, the airport changed its name to Ireland West Airport Knock.
 As of August 2009, the Aeronautical Information Publication, including the aeronautical charts available at European Organisation for the Safety of Air Navigation, showed it as Ireland West.

+Corporate affairs

+The airport is owned and operated by Connaught Airport Development Company Ltd – a private company 82.5% owned by The Horan Airport Trust.
+The remaining 17.5% is owned by seven local authorities – Donegal County Council, Galway County Council, Galway City Council, Leitrim County Council, Mayo County Council, Roscommon County Council and Sligo County Council.